-TEST: Blood Culture (limited to Medical Examiner and special requests only) Synonym: N/A Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: Seven (7) days [from specimen receipt in the Laboratory] Specimen Required: Blood collected in B-D blood culture bottle Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, • specimen type/source, and the date and time of collection.
+TEST: Blood Culture (limited to Medical Examiner and special requests only) Synonym: N/A Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: Seven (7) days [from specimen receipt in the Laboratory] Specimen Required: Blood collected in B-D blood culture bottle Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): 10 ml of right-heart blood Specimen Volume (Minimum): N/A Collect: Best collected before body is handled too much or opened.
 Decontaminate skin or seal surface of heart or other organ before inserting needle.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form.
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal . a same garde a sample a samp conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate , results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
-A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: If ≤ 3 organisms then Genus/species.
-If $\geq$ 3 organisms - no identification (hold organism for 10 days).
+Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate - , results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+A request for a new specimen will provide appropriate material and clinically relevant information to support good patient care.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container ■ The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Expired transport media Monday through Friday Results and Interpretation: If < 3 organisms then Genus/species.
+If \geq 3 organisms - no identification (hold organism for 10 days).
 Reference Range: No growth after seven (7) days incubation.
 Additional Information: N/A Purpose of Test: Assist Medical Examiner to establish the cause of death.
-Culture, biochemical, and MALDI-TOF.
-Interfering Substances: Antibiotic therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 0 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Method: Culture, biochemical, and MALDI-TOF.
+Interfering Substances: Antibiotic therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A